 Andre Cailloux funeralSteven Ochs

 *The birth of Andre Cailloux in 1825 is celebrated on this date.
 He was a Black businessman and soldier during the American Civil War.

 Cailloux was born a slave on a plantation owned by Joseph Duvernay near Pointe a la Hache in Plaquemines Parish, Louisiana.
-When he was 5, his Master died and he became the possession of his Master’s widow, who moved him and his parents to New Orleans.
-As a teenager, he was trained in the craft of cigar making and learned to read, possibly at the factory, where it was common to have a storyteller who read to workers as they rolled cigars.
+When he was 5, his Master died, and he became the possession of his Master’s widow, who moved him and his parents to New Orleans.
+As a teenager, he was trained in cigar making and learned to read, possibly at the factory, where it was common to have a storyteller who read to workers as they rolled cigars.

 At 21, Cailloux was emancipated and married Felicie Coulon, also recently freed.
-He adopted Felicie’s son and together, the couple had four more children.
+He adopted Felicie’s son, and the couple had four more children.
 He educated his two sons at a school run by local black intellectuals.
 In 1852, Cailloux bought a piece of property for $200 at Prieur and Perdido streets.
 A few years later, he bought a Creole cottage uptown on Baronne Street for $400.
 By 1860, he also owned a shop in Faubourg Marigny.

-That same year which was during the antebellum era in New Orleans, Cailloux joined the Friends of Order, which elected him secretary.
-Although there are no pictures of Cailloux and he left no letters or journals, he does appear in the writings of others.
+That same year during the antebellum era in New Orleans, Cailloux joined the Friends of Order, which elected him secretary.
+Although there are no pictures of Cailloux, and he left no letters or journals, he does appear in the writings of others.
 By all accounts, he was trusted and well-liked, a good-looking man who participated actively in the social life of the Black Creole community and cut a handsome figure in his uniform.
-A boxer and horseman, he was known for his manners and his character.
+A boxer and horseman, he was known for his manners and character.
 He took pride in calling himself "the blackest man in New Orleans."